-The colony has empowered research programs across the globe, in turn broadening my exposure to various fields of inquiry (see Recent Publications).
-We regularly host visiting scientists needing immediate access to biological specimens or wishing to learn first-hand about our husbandry methods.
+The colony has empowered research programs in the United States, Europe, and Asia, in turn broadening my exposure to various fields of inquiry (see Recent Publications).
+My lab regularly hosts visiting scientists needing immediate access to biological specimens or wishing to learn first-hand about our husbandry methods.

-While we continue to collaborate with vision scientists, our current emphasis is to better characterize the 13-liner's reproductive biology in captivity.
+While we continue to collaborate with vision scientists, we are also working to characterize the 13-liner's reproductive biology in captivity.